lathamfell/trader_bot/README.md

 Deploy:

 * Ensure requirements.txt is up to date: `pip3 freeze > requirements.txt`.
+DO NOT DO THIS!!!
 * Ensure gcloud CLI and Google App Engine SDK are installed on host.
 * Open a terminal (like GitBash) that can run gcloud.
 * Ensure `gcloud init` has been run, with proper google account and project configured.